tbenst/eye-candy/README.md

 ## How to add new protocol
 Two options: for quick testing you can use the `custom` dropdown selection, or you can create `web/src/epl/programs/myProtocol.js`.
-You need to reload `index.html` for the dropdown to display `myProtocol.js`, but once it's there, any changes are hot-loaded by the server when you click `load`
+You need to reload `index.html` for the dropdown to display `myProtocol.js`, but once it's there, any changes are hot-loaded by the server when you click `load`.

 # Dev notes